hybrid-cloud-patterns/ci-testing/README.md

-# Start Here
+# Just a testing repo

-If you've followed a link to this repo, but are not really sure what it contains or how to use it, head over to http://hybrid-cloud-patterns.io/multicloud-gitops/ for additional context and installation instructions
+This is used to play with CI and nothing else.